aionnetwork/aion-docs/kernel/networks/_index.en.md

 # Networks

-There are three options for connecting to an Aion network.
+There are two options for connecting to an Aion network.

 ## [Mainnet](mainnet)

 This is the live network, where real transactions are processed. `AION` has real-world value here, and transactions are processed by real-world miners.

+You can view metrics and information about this network on the [Aion Mainnet Dashboard](https://mainnet.aion.network/#/dashboard).

 ## [Testnet (_Mastery_)](mastery-testnet)